RoblabWh/RobLearn/README.md

 bash build.sh
 (or bash build_avx.sh if our processor support AVX)
 ```
-For the installation of Cudo 9.0 see also cuda developer + libcudnn -> nvidia
+For the installation of Cuda 9.0 see also cuda developer + libcudnn -> nvidia

 ```
 sudo dpkg -i libcudnn7_7.3.1.20-1+cuda9.0_amd64.deb